 - 1. Policies and procedures

 - 2. Rules and regulations

 - 3. Accreditation requirements

 - 4. Job descriptions/Performance standards

 - 5. Mission statements

 - 6. Organizational and personal philosophy

 - 7. Organizational and personal objectives and goals

 - 8. Scheduling of employees

 - 9. Observation of performance

 - 10. In-service meetings

 - 11. On-call staff

 - 12. Family support and expectations

 - 13. Physical repairs on equipment and building

 - 14. Satisfaction surveys

 AND SO IT GOES-ON AND ON-NEVER ENDING

-In-service meeting time is the time to reinforce expectations of job-related behaviors that could or are currently experiencing significant entropy.
-To further enhance the topic(s) discussed at an inservice meeting, it is crucial to have the attending employees/nurses:
+In-service meetings reinforce expectations of job-related behaviors that could or are currently experiencing significant entropy.